ehansis/nfcmusik/README.md

 ## Raspberry Pi Setup

-There are three ways documented below to provision your RPi and get the _nfcmusik_ service running:
+There are three ways documented below to provision your RPi:

-- Fully-automatic build which generates you a Rasbian-based image with everything installed and configured;
+- Fully-automatic build which generates a Rasbian-alike image with system packages installed and the RPi configured as a WIFI access point;
 - Semi-automatic build, in case you already have a Pi running and just want to get the requirements installed properly on your Pi;
-- Manual setup which gives you the bits necessary to configure your Pi and install the _nfcmusik_ service.
+- Manual setup which gives you the bits necessary to configure your RPi.

+What is left afterwards, though, is the setup of the _nfcmusik_ service itself.
+See the section on the _Software Setup_ for this purpose.

 ### Fully-Automatic Build (Vagrant + Virtualbox)